-The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture; the colorful cacophony of market streets where silks and silver are sold next to cilantro and roasted fish; and the terraced rice fields and timeless villages.
-Experience Indochina on a unique adventure that adapts our activity to best fi t each location.
-Bike through the garden districts of Hue and among the ancient Khmer temples of Cambodia.
-Walk the historic streets of Hanoi and Ho Chi Minh City (formerly Saigon).
-Board a traditional-style Chinese junk for a three-night cruise on Vietnam’s magnificent Ha Long Bay, exploring the karst landscape by kayak.
-Go hiking and explore caves and waterfalls in the jungles surrounding Laos’s beautiful Louangphrabang.
+The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture; the colorful cacophony of market streets where silks and silver are sold next to cilantro and roasted fish; the terraced rice fields and timeless villages.
+Experience Indochina on a unique adventure that adapts our activity to best fit each location.
+Bike through the garden districts of Hûe’ and among the ancient Khmer temples of Cambodia.
+Walk the historic streets of Hanoi and Ho Chi Minh City.
+Board a traditional-style Chinese junk for a two-night cruise on Vietnam’s magnificent Ha Long Bay, discovering the karst landscape by kayak.
+Go hiking and explore caves and waterfalls in the jungles surrounding Laos’ beautiful Luang Prabang.
 Then cap off the adventure among the spectacular temples of Angkor.

-Arrive in Ho Chi Minh City and check into our hotel.
-Aft er time to relax or explore the city, meet for an orientation and a welcome dinner.
+Arrive in Ho Chi Minh City (formerly Saigon) and check into our hotel.
+After time to relax or explore the city, meet for an orientation and a welcome dinner.

 Renaissance Riverside Hotel Saigon (D)

 Go on a walking tour past the city's famous sites, including the old Saigon Post Office, Reunification Palace, and Chinatown.
 Then fly to Hue—capital of the Nguyen dynasty from 1802 until 1945—where our home is a former French colonial governor’s mansion on the banks of the Perfume River.